-To see if there is a greater number of cancers than expected, the number of cases seen needs to be compared to what would typically be seen in a similar group of people – such as a group with the same age, gender, and ethnicity.
+To see if there is a greater number of cancers than expected, the number of cases seen needs to be compared to what would typically be seen in a similar group of people – such as a group with the same age, sex, and ethnicity.

 The type(s) of cancer seen is also important.
 The cancers should either be all of the same type or types of cancer that are known to have the same cause.

 Cancer is a group of more than 100 different diseases.
 Each type of cancer has its own risk factors and causes.
 True cancer clusters rarely involve more than one type of cancer.
 For it to be considered a true cluster, it usually must have one of the following characteristics:

 If the excess cancer cases include many different types of cancer over a period of many years, it’s not likely to be a true cancer cluster, or to be caused by a single environmental factor or exposure.

 Cancer doesn’t affect all groups of people equally.
 For example, it’s rare in children, and becomes more common as people age.
 Some types of cancer are more common in men than in women (and vice versa), and some are more common in certain racial or ethnic groups, or in people with other shared characteristics (such as a history of tobacco use).
 These factors need to be taken into account when determining if there are more than the expected number of cancers in a group of people.

 The boundaries of the area in which to include cancer cases needs to be defined carefully.
 Moving the boundaries (for example, to make the area larger or smaller) might make it look more or less likely that a cancer cluster exists.